fpavogt/x3d-pathway/fits_to_x3d/README.txt

 You will need an up-to-date Python installation.
 The minimal set of packages required are:

-- Mayavi from Enthought (tested with v4.4.0)
+- Mayavi from Enthought (at least v4.4.0)
-- astropy (tested with v1.0.1)
+- astropy (at least v1.0.1, also tested with 1.0.5)
-- numpy (tested with v1.8.1)
+- numpy (at least v1.8.1, also tested with 1.10.1)

-You may use anaconda following these steps:
+If you are new to Python (or simply want a fresh Python environment to work with), you may use Anaconda following these steps:

 1.- Install anaconda from: https://www.continuum.io/downloads

-2.- Run the following commands in a termina cmd$ conda update conda cmd$ conda create --name x3ds python=2.7.10 numpy astropy mayavi cmd$ source x3ds
+2.- Run the following commands in a terminal cmd$ conda update conda cmd$ conda create --name x3ds python=2.7.10 numpy astropy mayavi cmd$ source x3ds